UPDATE November 19, 2019

 The issue was caused by a code change made to the Zendesk outgoing email processor.
 Once the issue was identified, the code was rolled back and outgoing emails were delivered moving forward.

 In order to prevent this from happening again in the future, we’ve rolled back the code change and will be improving our email QA testing suite, email deliverability monitoring and alerting, and improving our email backfill process and runbook when these types of issues occur.

 FOR MORE INFORMATION

 For current system status information about your Zendesk, check out our system status page.
 During an incident, you can also receive status updates by following @ZendeskOps on Twitter.
 The summary of our post-mortem investigation is usually posted here a few days after the incident has ended.
-If you have additional questions about this incident, please log a ticket with us.
+If you have additional questions about this incident, contact Zendesk customer support.